 Following the opening address, Project Leader Vasilios Svolopoulos presented the project, speaking about its basic methodology, action plan and the project components themselves.

 The 18-month project which will be jointly realised by the National Assembly Service and the Hellenic Parliament aims to boost the National Assembly’s efficiency, accountability and transparency, as well as strengthen its representative role, legislative and control function.

 Various project activities will enable the transfer of best European practice, exchange of experiences and expert skills between the parliaments of EU member states and the National Assembly, Government and independent institutions of the Republic of Serbia.

-10.20 - National Assembly Speaker Maja Gojkovic meets with the Speaker of the National Assembly of the Republic of Slovenia Dejan Zidan (National Assembly House, 13 Nikola Pasic Square, hall 1)
+9.15 - National Assembly Deputy Speaker Veroljub Arsic meets with a delegation of the Interparliamentary Assembly on Orthodoxy (National Assembly House, 13 Nikola Pasic Square, library)

 10.15 - 13th Plenary Session of the Parliamentary Assembly of the Mediterranean (National Assembly House, 13 Nikola Pasic Square, Grand Hall)